-At six and 12 weeks into each semester, in-progress grade reports are sent to parents.
+At six and 12 weeks into each semester, in-progress grade reports are made available to parents.
 An in-progress grade report provides information about the student's status in each course on the student's current schedule.
 Parents are encouraged to contact teachers to discuss student progress.
-The student's counselor also is available for consultation.
+The student's school counselor also is available for consultation.